Amog-OS/AmogOS/README.md

 - Custom wallpapers and start menu icon that can be found in `~/Pictures/.amogOS/`.
 - Grey color palette to match Among Us.
 - Custom neofetch logo.
+- [MCPI Reborn](https://gitea.thebrokenrail.com/TheBrokenRail/minecraft-pi-reborn) (It's recommended you use the included `gMCPIL` launcher to launch the game).
 - Uses Openbox WM and LXDE, allowing you to switch to 2 desktop spaces with the scroll wheel, similar to macOS.
 - [among-sus](https://git.sr.ht/~martijnbraam/among-sus), an open-source among us alternative playable in terminal (use `among-sus-server` to host a localhost server and `among-sus` to connect to a server hosted on the current device, or `nc <ip on your LAN network>` to join a game on your network).
 - [DollarSkip](https://github.com/CleanMachine1/DollarSkip), a simple C app to ignore `$` signs inputted at the start of a command, for copying commands from online tutorials.